qosdil/golang-db-migrations-playground/README.md

 	$ goose mysql "root@/pressly_goose_test?parseTime=true" up

-To roll it back, run the `down` command one or more times until it reachs the previous state:
+To roll it back, run the `down` command one or more times until it reaches the previous state:

 	$ goose mysql "root@/pressly_goose_test?parseTime=true" down